Composer, musician, producer – for the past few years one of the most original artists of Polish electronic, electro-acoustic, avant-garde music.

 Another album with Miłka Malzahn, Sequel appeared in 2005, offering catchy songs based on steady, almost club-like electronic beats.

 In 2006, Jacaszek started collaborating with Stefan Wesołowski, violinist, arranger and composer of church music.
 After two years of work, Kompleta CD/DVD was released, including a composition based on Catholic prayers, written for string quartet, two voices and electronics.
 A few months earlier, Wesołowski arranged strings for Treny, Jacaszek's second solo album.
 This record, quiet and minimalistic, uses silence as an integral part of the music, and was released simultaneously by Gusstaff and the well-known Miasmah Records from Norway.
 Treny was received enthusiastically by the music press all over the world, eventually showing well in many end-of-the-year charts for both classical and electronic music.

-Jacaszek's latest album is Pentral (2009).
+Jacaszek's next album was Pentral (2009).
 Playing on the borders of ambient and musique concrete, the album attempts to recreate the spiritual ambience of a sacred space, and is based on field recordings from the interiors of several Gothic churches.

 - Lo Fi Stories (Gusstaff, 2004),

 - Mapa (Offmusic, 2004; billed as a solo record of Miłka Malzahn),

 - Kompleta (Kompleta, 2008),